Pelangio Exploration (CVE:PX) Trading 33.3% Higher – Here’s What Happened

-Shares of Pelangio Exploration Inc. (CVE:PX – Get Free Report) were up 33.3% during trading on Thursday .
+Pelangio Exploration Inc. (CVE:PX – Get Free Report) shares traded up 33.3% during trading on Wednesday .
 The stock traded as high as C$0.08 and last traded at C$0.08.
-Approximately 409,927 shares traded hands during trading, an increase of 207% from the average daily volume of 133,671 shares.
+409,927 shares changed hands during mid-day trading, an increase of 207% from the average session volume of 133,671 shares.
 The stock had previously closed at C$0.06.

 About Pelangio Exploration